 Here are just some of the exercises available to you…

 Muscles used; chest, back, arms, abs.

-Easier; Do the push up normally but in a knelt stance rather than fully extended legs.
-Your knees are your pivot and you are then taking less of your body weight through the arms and chest.
+More comfortable; Do the push up usually but in a knelt stance rather than fully extended legs.
+Your knees are your pivot, and you are then taking less of your body weight through the arms and chest.

 Less easy; Place your hands closer together and underneath your chest.
 Or raise your feet by resting them on the edge of the couch.

 Muscles used; thighs, buttocks, hamstrings.

 How?; Stand with feet shoulder-width apart, keeping your back straight slowly drop your buttocks to the floor.
 Come up again slowly.
 Keep your heels locked to the floor at all times.